Laurynas Birutis: CBet Prienai (2019–2020)

 For the 2019–20 season, Birutis was loaned to CBet Prienai.
 On November 23, he made his return to the court, scoring nine points and four rebounds in 16 minutes, including the game-winning shot, in a thrilling 81–79 win over BC Pieno žvaigždės.
 He was later named LKL Player of the Month for February.
 He had his best game on 1 February 2020 against BC Neptūnas, in which he scored 25 points and collected 36 efficiency points.
 He finished the 2019–20 LKL season as the league leader in efficiency, averaging 20.4 PIR per game.
 Additionally, he ranked second in the league in both scoring and rebounding with 15.2 points and seven rebounds per game.

 Monbus Obradoiro (2020–2022)

 On July 24, 2020, Birutis signed a two-year contract with Monbus Obradoiro of the Spanish Liga ACB.
 On 28 September 2020, Birutis was named Liga ACB MVP of September after averaging 19.3 points, 8 rebounds and 1 block per game.

-Žalgiris Kaunas (2022–present)
+Žalgiris Kaunas (2022–2026)

 On 10 June 2022, Birutis returned to Žalgiris Kaunas, signing a two-year deal.
-He was named to the All-LKL Team for two consecutive seasons, in 2023 and 2024.
+He was named to the All-LKL Team for three consecutive seasons, from 2023 to 2025.
 On 9 April 2024, Birutis signed a contract extension through 2026.

+Casademont Zaragoza (2026–present)

+On 22 July 2026, Birutis signed a one-year deal with Cascademont Zaragoza, returning to the Liga ACB.